 Two docs seen from the "EIA METHODOLOGY AND SCOPE" state that the ecological features were proposed to be 'out of scope' given little

 supposedly present in terms of biodiversity.
-I object to this on the grounds of European Protected Species known to roost nearby and two species of birds scheduled under the WCA 1981 associated with the site.
+I objected to this on the grounds of European Protected Species known to roost nearby and two species of birds scheduled under the WCA 1981 associated with the site.

-The PEA mentioned undertaking bat roost surveys
+The Preliminary Ecological Assessment or PEA mentioned undertaking bat roost surveys

 at some point in future but that should be presented now as there is case law that states that protected species information should be presented early so that the mitigation forms part of the Design.